SpeedyZ500/pytest-instructions/README.md

 ## 2 Creating a test file

 To create a test file, you must follow a specific naming scheme. it must begin with ```test_``` or end with ```_test```.
 The file extension for your test file should be ```.py```, because it is a python file.
-**The Test file must be separate from your code file.** For these instruction we have provided example test files, and a test file you can edit, to write your own tests, as well as starter code.
+For these instruction we have provided example test files, and a test file you can edit, to write your own tests, as well as starter code.

+> [!WARNING]
+> **The Test file must be separate from your code file.**

 ## 3 Writing a Basic Positive Test

 ## 4 Writing a Basic Negative Test

 ## 5 Testing Classes